 How Do Maine Coons Show Affection?

 Cats don’t often display affection in the same obvious ways that dogs or even humans do.
 Instead, cat body language is often far subtler.
-Here are the different ways that cats are known to express their love (sources 1,2,3).

 - Cuddling: The most obvious way that cats show affection is by cuddling.
 Whether your cat sits on your lap while you’re watching television, or just really enjoys getting scratches on its chin, a cuddly cat is very clearly saying that it enjoys being around you.